 One of the reasons real time market research has become popular is because it gives a snapshot of what people are doing that is relevant for the researcher and the campaign at that particular moment in time.

 Virgin Media is launching a new marketing campaign featuring brand ambassador Usain Bolt and Sir Richard Branson to promote its new “ultrafast” broadband which it claims is up to 19 times faster than regular broadband.

-At the end of every week I look at the key stories, offering my view on what they mean for you and the industry.
-From crowning Walkers’ ‘CrispIN or CrispOUT’ as April’s most effective ad campaign to exploring the resurgence of brand characters, it’s been a busy week.
+At the end of every week we look at the key stories, offering our view on what they mean for you and the industry.
+From P&G’s advice to prioritise business outcomes to why memories matter more than clicks, it’s been a busy week.
 Here is my take.

 Mitchells & Butlers has just refreshed three of its core brands – O’Neill’s, Ember Inns and Sizzling Pubs – to help retain the younger consumers it attracted during the pandemic.

 The “quintessentially British” partnership has come to an end after 86 years, with Robinsons saying it is now focusing on “broadening its summertime reach”.